BioinfoMachineLearning/PSBench/README.md

 ```

 Note: The two subsets (CASP15_inhouse_TOP5_dataset and CASP16_inhouse_TOP5_dataset) do not include the Predicted_Models directories to minimize redundancy and optimize storage.
 The models in the two subsets are identical to those already available in their respective full datasets (CASP15_inhouse_dataset/Predicted_Models/ and CASP16_inhouse_dataset/Predicted_Models/).
+Users can put the downloaded datasets anywhere or in the installation directory of PSBench.

 ## Quality scores (labels)
 For each of the datasets, we provide 10 unique quality scores as labels: